vsupapo/BookNook/README.md

 2. Java IDE such as Eclipse or IntelliJ

 ## Installation
-Download the BookNook application and open the project in your IDE.
-Add the Mongo Java driver to your target folder before running the application.
+1. Download the BookNook application
+2. Open the project in your IDE
+3. Add the Mongo Java driver to your target folder

 ## BookNook Features
 BookNook lets you: